 Scientific Research on Usain Bolt

-For those really interested in learning about the important literature on sprint running, consider buying THIS eBook which summarizes the best sprint research.
+For those really interested in learning about the important literature on sprint running, consider bookmarking this detailed analysis of sprinting research, which summarizes the best sprint studies.
 For science geeks like me, below is a list of journal articles that are written on Usain Bolt – I was able to find 8 articles in total.